 Your marketing strategies can also include details regarding what type of content you need to focus us on (PPC ads, blog posts, ebooks, social media posts, etc.), how much content you will be publishing on a weekly/monthly basis, and what are the key channels of distribution you will be focussing on.

-6. Don’t Forget the Budget!
+Step 6.
+Don’t Forget the Budget!

 Marketing free!
 It’s important to keep things under a budget and explicitly take out the time to include the same in your marketing plan.

 Your marketing budget should include all your expenses for the upcoming quarter or year (however long you are making this plan for).
 This includes sponsorship fees, money for freelancers or influencers, paid promotions on social media, paid ad placement on websites, PPC ads, etc.

 Of all the places you spend money in your business, marketing is arguably one of the most important departments.
 As the great Henry Ford once said: “A man who stops advertising to save money is like a man who stops a clock to save time.”

 Step 7.
 Execution Strategy

 Once you are done with the comprehensive planning, it’s time to kickstart the actual work!
 Asking questions like “What strategies are you going to implement first?
 “How will you fit these marketing strategies into your regular business activities?” make the meat of this section.

 For example, if you are planning a content strategy, you need to define how often will you create a piece of content and who will be responsible for that project.

 Similarly, if your plan is to increase your social media footprint, will you be hiring a social media manager to handle that work or will you use a social media management tool to carry out the work for you?
 Make sure you have an execution strategy before you wrap up your marketing plan.